zlElo/zlElo/README.md

 # 💫 About Me:
 Hello there 👋🏼,<br>zlElo here!
-Nice that you look around on my profile :) I'm a hobby developer and code in Python, JavaScript and Swift.
+Nice that you look around on my profile :) I'm a hobby developer and code in Python, JavaScript, Kotlin and Swift.
 I love OpenSource projects!
 Thats the reason, why I use Signal instead of WhatsApp or sth. like that since over 4 years.
 At this moment I work with @DarkGloves on a cross-platform taskmanager, written in Python.

 ## 🌐 Socials: